hayes/pothos/.changeset/fuzzy-dancers-run.md

 '@pothos/plugin-relay': minor
 ---

-Make edge nullability configurable at the builder level
+Make edge nullability configurable at both the builder and field level